anooptm1999/just-acccessing/README.md

 # just-acccessing
-# writing this through UI no through code
+# writing this through UI not through code